-The author clearly admits to what he did and why and how it happened, and he acknowledges his guilt, but the way this case was handled indicates gross injustice and abuse of the court.
+The author clearly admits to what he did and why and how it happened, and he acknowledges his guilt, but the way this case was handled raises a lot of questions.
 I also wonder about the defense team, why they didn’t do a better job …why they didn’t fight harder …

 To know the full story, I recommend that you read Miller’s account.
 You can get the book here on Amazon.

 Amazon disclaimer: as an Amazon associate I earn a small commission from qualifying purchases, at no extra cost to you.

 Why did I decide to write about this book since most blog posts on my website cover other themes?
 The story spoke to me.
 It made me rethink a lot of what I used to think.
 Watching the show “I am a Killer” on Netflix also gives you a glimpse in the mind of the men who are imprisoned for their crimes; and it’s eye-opening really.
 For me, it isn’t easy to watch; nevertheless, I will continue with this series.

 Twenty years ago I was a victim of several crimes, and I have always had stark black and white opinions of consequences for a crime, but there is not always such a thing as black and white; and justice isn’t always rightly served, either to the victim or perpetrator.
 The series and this book made me re-evaluate many things.